 You may think of cancer as a modern-day illness.
 However, the earliest evidence of the disease is found in the fossilized tumors of ancient Egyptian mummies.
 The name “cancer” was not used in those times.
 There are texts dating back to approximately 3000 B.C. that describe the disease.
 Edwin Smith Papyrus indicates that although there was no known treatment for cancer in ancient Egypt, at least eight ulcers or tumors of the breast were treated by cauterization.

 Hippocrates (460-370 B.C.), known as the “Father of Medicine,” was the first person to use the word carcinos to describe non-ulcer forming and carcinoma to name ulcer-forming tumors.
 The ancient Greek physician used these words as in Greek they mean “crab.”
 He called them this due to the projections that spread out from cancer, in a similar shape to a crab.

 Regarding treatment, cancer surgeries became widespread in the 19th and early 20th centuries, coming after the development of anesthesia, with other treatments including radiation therapy, chemotherapy, immunotherapy and hormone therapy.
 Now, of course, medical marijuana is being used in the treatment of cancer.

-There are several intensive treatments for cancer, with three of the most common being surgery, radiation therapy and chemotherapy.
+There are several intensive treatments for cancer, with three of the most common being surgery, radiation therapy and chemotherapy, which are often harsh and cause severe side effects.
 Here is some additional information on each of these three most common types of treatments.